3pointross/psp-checklists/readme.txt

 == Changelog ==

+1.3
+* Added support for tasks on the project dashboard

 1.2.1
-* Compatability update for latest versions of Panorama
+* Compatibility update for latest versions of Panorama

 1.2
 * Fixed bug where checklists don't work when assigned to users